mendersoftware/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/docs.md

 ---
-title: Client certificates
+title: Mutual TLS authentication
 taxonomy:
     category: docs
 ---

 !!!
-Client certificate (aka.
-Mutual TLS) support is only available in the Mender Enterprise plan.
+Mutual TLS authentication is only available in the Mender Enterprise plan.
 !!!
 See [the Mender features page](https://mender.io/plans/features?target=_blank)
 !!! for an overview of all Mender plans and features.